kuzeykose/koinon/DATABASE_SCHEMA.md

 ## Notes

+- **Profiles**: Added to allow displaying user names/avatars in communities.
 - **Three-table structure**: Books are stored centrally in the `books` table, while user-specific data is in `reading_states` and `reading_progresses`
 - The `user_id` field in reading states and progresses links to the authenticated user in Supabase
 - RLS (Row Level Security) policies ensure users can only access their own reading data